Anti-Bribery for Sales · Module 2 of 2

 Mike Reilly

 Three pieces.
-BD-side pre-clear: 90-second form, anything over $250 going out to a prospect, 24-hour Karen SLA, automatic block during a live tender.
-Retrospective audit on Vince\'s last 24 months of bids, scoped to the contracts that closed without giving-side register entries.
-Quarterly aggregate reporting to the board so giving-side spend is on the record alongside revenue.
+BD-side pre-clear: 90-second form, anything over $250 to a prospect, 24-hour SLA, automatic block during live tenders.
+Retrospective audit on Vince's last 24 months, scoped to contracts closed without register entries.
+Quarterly board reporting.

 Erin Davies

-The audit is the part the board will fight.
-If it finds something, every bid manager who\'s ever closed an account will think they\'re next.
+The audit is the fight.
+If it finds something, every bid manager will think they're next.

 Mike Reilly

-If the audit finds something, the DOJ will find it twice as fast and with twice the cost.
-Volunteering the look is the cheapest version of finding out.
-The DOJ ECCP doesn\'t ask whether we knew, it asks whether the program was well-designed and applied in practice.
-An audit is what that looks like in motion.
+If it finds something, DOJ finds it twice as fast at twice the cost.
+DOJ ECCP doesn't ask whether we knew.
+It asks whether the program was well-designed and applied in practice.

 Friday, 2:00 PM +1